 Since 2011, parish contributions towards local ministry and mission have declined every year in real terms, and do not cover the cost of providing such ministry.
-This trend accelerated sharply in 2020-21, with some of our churches seeing sharp reductions in voluntary income due to the Covid-19 restrictions.
-As a result, overall Parish Offer in 2024 is expected to be £3.27m, a similar figure to the previous 3 years and leaving a headline operating deficit for the Hereford Diocesan Board of Finance of over £1.1m.
+This trend accelerated sharply in 2020-21, with some of our churches seeing sharp reductions in voluntary income due to the COVID-19 restrictions.
+As a result, overall Parish Offer in 2025 is expected to be under £3.3m, leaving a headline operating deficit for the Hereford Diocesan Board of Finance of over £1.1m.

 There is a pressing need to restore and increase giving through Parish Offer, so that we can continue to invest in frontline ministry and outreach.
-We want to train the next generation of clergy and lay leadership, and avoid having to make reductions to existing clergy numbers.
+We want to train the next generation of clergy and lay leadership, and make every effort to avoid any reductions to existing clergy numbers.

-A PCC that is unable to increase its Parish Offer over time places an additional burden on other parishes to cover shortfalls, and reduces the Diocesan Board of Finance's ability to support ministry.
-If Parish Offer levels do not rise, we will need to review the number of current and future clergy we can support, and may need to reduce essential support to our parishes and church schools.
+A PCC that is unable to increase its Parish Offer over time places an additional burden on other parishes to cover shortfalls, and ultimately reduces the Hereford Diocesan Board of Finance's ability to support ministry over the long term.
+If Parish Offer levels do not rise, we may need to review the number of current and future clergy we can support, and may need to reduce essential support to our parishes and church schools.